misteu/VocabularyTraining/README.md

 If you feel like updating any of the screens, feel free to comment there, I will assign a screen related issue to you then.

 This project uses SwiftLint so please follow the guidance at https://github.com/realm/SwiftLint#installation for installation instructions for your build environment.
+Alternatively, you can comment out the script in the SwiftLint run phase script to silence the warning.

 ## Indentation